apace100/origins-docs/docs/types/power_types/conditioned_attribute.md

 !!! note

-    Refer to the [Minecraft Fandom Wiki: Attribute](https://minecraft.fandom.com/wiki/Attribute) page for a list of **vanilla** attributes that you can modify.
+    Refer to the [Minecraft Wiki: Attribute](https://minecraft.wiki/w/Attribute) page for a list of **vanilla** attributes that you can modify.

 ### Fields